 Just place a ball of dough, place it on the parchment, cover it with plastic and press with your pie dish.
 It does takes some arm strength and I do have a technique to get it as thin as possible.
 I use the pie dish handles to move the pressure from left to right in a circular motion to get the dough to spread evenly in a circle.
 It’s easy after a few test runs.

-#TacoTuesday will never be the same after you treat yourself to homemade tortillas.
+#TacoTuesday will never be the same after you treat yourself to these Vegan Mushroom Tacos with homemade corn tortillas.

 - 2 cups masa flour